Texas Personal Financial Literacy and Economics Standards

 Macroeconomics Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

-Lesson – Tax Filing and the Form 1040
+Lesson – Income Tax Filing Tips & Tricks

-Lesson – Common Tax Deductions
+Lesson – Tax Credits & Deductions You Need to Know

-Lesson – Importance of Interest Rates
+Lesson – Demystifying the Impact of Interest Rates

 Personal Financial Literacy – Investing in Education and Skills Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment